huntdatacenter/docs/docs/getting-started/README.md

 ::: warning Time estimate

-After you have collected your lab keys in step 1, allow for **two hours** to complete the remaing onboarding steps.
+After you have collected your lab keys in step 1, allow for **two hours** to complete the remaining onboarding steps.

 :::